-When the ‘Duplicating the DNA Chimes’ configuration bit is ‘enabled’ and a chime request (chimes 8, 9, 10, 11, 18, 19, 20, 21, 25, or 26) is received from the cluster, the AHU shall indicate they are playing the requested chime in the ‘AHU_Alert” message via ‘AHU_Chime_Active’ or ‘AHU_Chime2_Active’ signal, and then shall play the corresponding Digital Audio Chime file as per the above table.
+When the ‘Duplicating the DNA Chimes’ configuration bit is ‘enabled’ and a chime request (chimes 8, 9, 10, 11, 18, 19, 20, 21) is received from the cluster, the AHU shall indicate they are playing the requested chime in the ‘AHU_Alert” message via ‘AHU_Chime_Active’ or ‘AHU_Chime2_Active’ signal, and then shall play the corresponding Digital Audio Chime file as per the above table.

+Note: Matching Chime 25 & 26 has been removed.

 AHU-HW/SWR-REQ-133652/B-Chime Sound Quality

-AHU must meet all applicable requirements as defined in RQT-001502-012992 Chime Sound Quality, RQT-001502-012999 DNA Chime Sound Quality, and RQT-001601-012997 DNA Welcome/ Farewell Strategy.
+AHU must meet all applicable requirements as defined sections 1, 2, Appendix A, and Appendix B of the reference document “RQT-001500-001077: OPERATIONAL SOUND QUALITY“.
+To assist in understanding Ford’s chime arbitration strategy, please review “RQT-002004-02229: Chime Actuation Strategy”.

+The most recent revision at the time of sourcing shall be the target.

 AHU-HR-REQ-134101/A-Chime Waveform Definitions